 Every item on the Web has a so called IP so that you can identify and find it.
 Websites have IPs too.
 Usually these IPs are the same or very similar in case several websites are owned by the same person or company.

 Sophisticated link networks or link farms use different IPs but there are still a lot of rather obvious link farms created by amateurs either because they don’t know what they are doing or because they know it but aren’t good at it.

 Having several, dozens or even hundreds of links from the same IP or even the same IP range can be thus problematic.
 You usually can’t see the IP of a given website so some people assume Google can’t see them either.
-Even we at Ahrefs can spot links fro the same IP or IP range /where at least 3/4 of the IP are the same).
+But google can.
+Ahrefs can spot links from the same IP or IP range as well.

-In the case of my client there were some very obvious link networks, just because the company is huge and has lots of properties.
-Interlinking their own sites has been working well for most brands but it doesn’t mean that these link are considered natural by Google.
+In the case of my client, there were some very obvious link networks, just because the company is huge and has lots of properties.
+Interlinking their own sites has been working well for most brands but it doesn’t mean that these links are considered natural by Google.

 * Creative Commons image by darkday